 Fellow, American College of Trial Lawyers

-Selected as one of The Best Lawyers in America in the area of business litigation from 2005-2014 and as the 2013 Chicago Insurance Law "Lawyer of the Year."
+Selected as one of The Best Lawyers in America, U.S. News and World Report, Best Lawyers® 2005–2016 and as the 2013 Chicago Insurance Law "Lawyer of the Year."

 Named to Leading Lawyers Network in area of commercial litigation through peer review survey in 2003-2010.